BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

 ## Retrieving a Specific User
-Now let’s try querying for a specific user with the `id` of 10:
+Now let’s try querying for a specific user details with the `id` of 10:
 ```javascript
 query {
   user(id: 10) {